 National Symposium on Diversity in Legal Profession Nov.
 8

-Chief legal officers and law firm managing partners from across the nation will assemble for the Philadelphia Bar Association's National Symposium on Diversity in the Legal Profession
+Chief legal officers, law firm managing partners, and diversity thought-leaders from across the nation will assemble for the Philadelphia Bar Association's National Symposium on Diversity in the Legal Profession

 on Tuesday, Nov.
 8 at The Union League of Philadelphia.